We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Viruses: Herpes Simplex Virus Type 1, Human Coronavirus, Influenza A Virus, and Respiratory Syncytial Virus.

 - Bacteria: Streptococcus pyogenes (Strep), Staphylococcus aureus (Staph), Escherichia coli O157:H7 (E. coli), and Methicillin Resistant Staphylococcus aureus (MRSA).

-One of the most frequently asked questions about disinfecting wipes is around what surfaces can they be used on and what surfaces should you avoid.
+One of the most frequently asked questions about disinfecting wipes is around what surfaces you can use them on and what surfaces you should avoid.

 Disinfecting Wipes Are Great for These Surfaces

-The good news is disinfection wipes can be used on almost any hard non-porous surface.
-They great for bathrooms, kitchens, floors, car interiors, door knobs, light switches, furniture, electronics and more.
+The good news—you can use disinfection wipes on almost any hard non-porous surface.
+They great for bathrooms, kitchens, floors, car interiors, doorknobs, light switches, furniture, electronics, and more.

 Disinfecting wipes are safe on finished hardwood, stainless steel, acrylic, sealed fiberglass, ceramic, and plastic.
 They are great for mobile phones and TV remotes that are known to harbor germs and rarely get cleaned.

 Do Not Use Disinfecting Wipes on These Surfaces

 Although disinfecting wipes don’t contain any extremely harsh chemicals, they contain surfactants that have grease-cutting properties that can damage some soft finishes.
 Do not use them on unpainted wood and unfinished, waxed or oiled surfaces.